Creating curious kids and nurturing budding writers…

 Read the full summary (and get the link to the full article) here.

 Truth is stranger than fiction (and more fun too!)

 Space potties.
 Animal vampires.
 Mammoth bones.
 I’ve written about things “ewwww” and “cool” all in the name of science.
 My work includes more than 25 nonfiction books for students in kindergarten through 6th grade, as well as more than a dozen magazine articles for children’s publications like ASK, ODYSSEY, APPLESEEDS, and BOYS’ LIFE.

-Coming 2019-2020 “Inventing a Story” a crash course in research and revision based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, single classroom, includes Q&S)
+Option 2: For school groups “Engineering a Story” writers workshop, based upon the nonfiction picture book, WOOD, WIRE, WINGS: Emma Lilian Todd Invents an Airplane. (approx. 1 hour, single classroom, includes Q&S)

 Need ideas for funding an author visit?
 A list of resources can be found here.

 For more details and options, please download my brochure here.
 Or email me at creatingcuriouskids [at] gmail [dot] com.

 COMING SOON: Free 15-minute Skype Visits

 Occasionally I schedule free 15-minute Q&A sessions with classes who have read my book, WOOD, WIRE, WINGS (Calkins Creek).
 Please check back for the next free Q&A day.